| Our poor feet. They take the shock that is produced with every

 These joints start to break down faster than they should due

 to the excessive wear and tear that is placed on them.
+So what can be done to prevent this wear

+and tear on joints known as arthritis?
 Using a shoe insert called an orthotic that is

 custom designed for your foot will prevent over pronation and